By Jim Ferri

 Does Your Personal Auto Insurance Protect You?

 - Important to Know: the big caveat, however, is that most times your personal auto insurance does not cover vehicles rented outside the U.S. and Canada.
 Again, call your insurance company (or check its website) to find out in which countries your policy provides coverage.
+You may need to buy insurance for your rental car.

 Even in the U.S. or Canada, though, your personal auto insurance may not cover what is called “loss of use” charges, the amount the rental agency claims to lose from fees while the vehicle is in the repair shop.
 It is, however, sometimes covered under collision damage waiver (CDW) or loss damage waiver (LDW).